If you found your way here…

 In short, we need new ways of seeing and being.
 This blog is meant to help.

-In it you’ll find mind-shifting insights, along with resources to help you develop, use, and share them in practical ways to:
+In it you’ll find mind-shifting insights, along with resources to help you develop and use them in practical ways to:

 - Facilitate collaboration across disciplines